Hoplitis tuberculata: Distribution

-Hoplitis tuberculata is a subalpine species, which has an extensive distribution in mountainous habitats including the Alps mountain range.
+Hoplitis tuberculata is a subalpine species, which has an extensive distribution in mountainous habitats.
 The species has been recorded in various European countries including: Austria, France, Italy, Norway, Sweden and Switzerland.
+The species exhibits a disjunct distribution area, ranging from the Alps in France to Austria, as well as neighbouring areas such as the Jura and Black Forest mountain ranges.
+Moreover, it can also be found in the boreal zone, extending from Scandinavia and Northeast Europe to Eastern Asia.